grpc/proposal/A36-xds-for-servers.md

 The overall "wrapping" server API has many language-specific ramifications.
 We show each individual language's approach.
-For C++ and wrapped languages we just show a rough sketch of how they would be done and expect a followup gRFC for more implementation details.
+For C++ and wrapped languages we just show a rough sketch of how they would be done.

 XdsClients may be shared without impacting this design.
 If shared, any mentions of "creating" or "shutting down" an XdsClient would simply mean "acquire a